TomNisbet/nqsap/docs/_docs/10-home.md

 Highlights of the design are:

-* 6502-inspired architecture set that provides equivalents to most of the instructions and addressing modes
+* [6502-inspired architecture](../in-summary/) that provides equivalents to most of the instructions and addressing modes of the MOS 6502
 * 8-bit addressing extends the size of memory and number of opcodes
 * 74LS181 ALU provides arithmetic and logic operations including add, subtract, AND, OR, and XOR
-* Arduino-based loader/debugger to load programs and run interactive diagnostics
+* [Arduino-based loader/debugger](../loader/) to load programs and run interactive diagnostics
-* 3-to-8 Decoders for register selection simplifies wiring and reduces the number of microcode bits needed while also protecting against inadvertent bus collisions
+* 3-to-8 decoders for register selection simplifies wiring and reduces the number of microcode bits needed while also protecting against inadvertent bus collisions
 * 8-bit Stack Pointer for storage and subroutines
-* X and Y registers for general purpose use and indexed address modes
+* [X and Y registers](../dxy-registers/) with dedicated adder for general purpose use and indexed address modes

 The initial build of the NQSAP was similar to the Ben Eater SAP-1, but with the later addition of the stack pointer and the X and Y registers, the microcode was re-written to emulate many of the instructions and addressing modes of the 6502.
 Note that the